jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It's hard.
 It's full of failure, natural and artificial, because no one has been here before.

-Plants continually venture into new territories.
+Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
+The open-source makers already evolved many free internet tools for anyone to use.
+That's the fertile soil in which you can grow.

-We're staring at a scary blank page, but adapting to a new gameboard is where life lives.
-Yet instead of crossing, many demand others keep using the dying tools they depend on.
+Adapting to a new gameboard is where life lives.

+Yet instead of crossing today, many demand others keep using the dying tools they depend on.
 Charles, looking for the words that'll make someone call him king.
 Soviet clerks, sure their slogans feed society.
-All of them artificial selection at its worst—strangling the better tool so the old one survives.
+Each an example of artificial selection at its worst—making up a story to justify strangling the better tool so the old one survives just a little while longer.

 We feel the pain of being mammoths because we don't know how to embrace starting over.
 If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, then the rest of us can be honest that each job and title we have is connected to a toolset, with a lifecycle, and when our tools age it's perhaps time to pass the torch.

+You don't have to do this alone.
+Every person can contribute by tending the problems in their own niche.
+From the scientist to the farmer, the executive to the family in the woods, we just have to heal our environment faster.
+Healthy ecosystems need all types.
+And they follow simple rules to great effect.
+So can we.

 This book isn't meant to redefine politics or economics.
 Those come later, in Mixed Ideological Politics and Bumblebee Economics.
 I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
-Then it's easy to see no one can play the game for you.
+Only then is it easy to see no one can play the game for you.
 It's a natural law.

 This is the best book I could write to show it to you.
 You exist in a unique moment in time and space.
 It came with certain beliefs and culture, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
 Make many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Repeat.

 In short, cure the bell.

-Once Protestants and Catholics stopped killing each other over scripture, conservatism and progressivism were born—and against many competitors, they won the Industrial Age.
-Each had their mistakes of course, but still combined diversity of thought and love of mass production to start the Internet Age.
+Once Protestants and Catholics stopped killing each other over scripture, conservatism and progressivism were born.
+Against many competitors, they won the Industrial Age by using their combined diversity of thought and love of mass production to start the Internet Age.
 Fighting over belief systems now is choosing the old war again.
 It increases entropy and is self-defeating.

 If you want affordable housing, easier schooling, cleaner environment, working healthcare, healthy food, an increasing social surplus to invest in the future—the choice is yours.